 Dario Cantatore/Getty Images

 Pei designed the John F. Kennedy presidential library.
 His other designs include the Rock and Roll Hall of Fame in Ohio and the US Holocaust Memorial Museum.
+He died in 2019 at age 102.

 Paul Hawthorne/Getty Images